Freshwater Bay Independent Lifeboat Station

 Freshwater Lifeboat Station is located on Gate Lane at Freshwater Bay, just south of the village of Freshwater, at the western end of the Isle of Wight, in the United Kingdom.

 The station was established in 1972, and is owned and operated by the Freshwater Independent Lifeboat Service.
 Freshwater Lifeboat is on call to H.M.
 Coastguard 24 hours a day, 365 days a year.
 The station covers an area up to 30 mi off shore from Hurst Point to St Catherine's point.

-The station currently operates a Inshore lifeboat, The Jillian Scott:Spirit of the West Wight V, on station since 2024, and a smaller Inshore lifeboat, The Warren J & B, on station since 2020.
+The station currently operates an Inshore lifeboat, The Jillian Scott:Spirit of the West Wight V, on station since 2024, and a smaller Inshore lifeboat, The Warren J & B, on station since 2020.

 Freshwater Lifeboat is a registered charity (No. 293657).
 The service is not part of the RNLI and does not receive funding from the RNLI or the government.

 On 6 July 2024, a ceremony was held at Freshwater, at the launch of the new £180,000 Inshore lifeboat.
 With a blessing from the Rev. Lisa Potter, and entertainment from both the Bay Wailers and The Brass Monkeys, Jason Fox of the television series SAS: Who Dares Wins attended with his wife, and named the lifeboat The Jillian Scott: Spirit of the West Wight V.